-- For Local Authentication, users are required to use passwords of nine or more characters. - For Local Authentication, if a system administrator fails to be authenticated for five times in a row, the authentication process is suspended.
+- Users are required to use passwords of nine or more characters. - If a system administrator fails to be authenticated for five times in a row, the authentication process is suspended.
 This restriction is not applied to general users. - If no user operation is confirmed for a specified amount of time after a user has been successfully authenticated, the session is terminated.